How do you choose which conference talks to watch?

 I struggled with the name of this theme because it’s supposed to encompass so many different ideas.
 I’ve always been fascinated by the changes happening in the world today.
 Software is automating more and more of the bureaucracy in the world at an amazing rate.
 Yet people like Alan Kay and Bret Victor also talk about untapped potential in software as a personal medium–programmable devices that can let us explore and exchange ideas in a much better way than previous media.
 To understand this far-reaching change, we’ll have to explore history, anthropology, psychology, and computer science.

 Will Byrd is a favorite speaker at Clojure conferences.
 He once told me he was excited about the history of writing and he showed me a bookshelf full of books about writing.
 I’m talking cuneiform and hieroglyphics.
 He was inspired by Alan Kay.
-So what does a programmer and programming language theorist take from the history of writing, a powerful technology that changed history, and what parallels does he see with software?
+So what does a programmer and programming language theorist take from the history of writing, a powerful technology that changed history, and what does that say about preserving our data for the future?

 David Nolen often has talks that touch on deeper topics than the details of the ClojureScript compiler.
 I asked him to talk about the future of programming.
 What will programming look like in 5, 10, and even 50 years?
 We’ve got way more power than we often think.
 Many of the techniques we’re using now were developed in the 1970s for mainframes and minicomputers.
 And we’re just now realizing that we’ve got more than that in our pockets nowadays.
 How will programming look when it finally grows into its new, super-powerful hosts?